powmedia/backbone-forms/README.md

 ###Modal Adapter

 By default, the `List` editor uses modal views to render editors for `Object` or `Nested Model` item types.
-To use the default modal adapater, you must include the [`Backbone.BootstrapModal`](http://github.com/powmedia/backbone.bootstrap-modal) library on the page:
+To use the default modal adapter, you must include the [`Backbone.BootstrapModal`](http://github.com/powmedia/backbone.bootstrap-modal) library on the page:

 ```html
 <script src="backbone-forms/distribution/adapters/backbone.bootstrap-modal.min.js" />
 ```

-You may also specify your own modal adapater, as long use you follow the interface of the `Backbone.BootstrapModal` class.
+You may also specify your own modal adapter, as long use you follow the interface of the `Backbone.BootstrapModal` class.

 ```js
 var MyModalAdapter = Backbone.BootstrapModal.extend({